-The Missouri economy depends on the healthcare industry, and many quality hospitals operate in the state, especially in urban areas and in the central region.
+The Missouri economy depends on the healthcare industry, and many quality hospitals operate in urban areas and in the central region.
 Nursing candidates should identify the largest health institutions in Missouri.
-Larger hospitals need many qualified nurses, and hire far higher numbers of RNs than smaller institutions.
-Online nursing degree candidates can find valuable internship opportunities at large hospitals, often operated in partnership with local nursing schools and medical colleges.
+Larger hospitals need many qualified nurses and hire far higher numbers of RNs than smaller institutions.
+Online nursing degree candidates can also find valuable internship opportunities at large hospitals, often operated in partnership with local nursing schools and medical colleges.

-- Barnes-Jewish Hospital: Located in St. Louis, this 1,365-bed hospital is among the biggest medical facilities in the region.
+- Barnes-Jewish Hospital: Located in St. Louis, this 1,365-bed hospital is one of the largest medical facilities in the region.
 The hospital employs 9,620 people, including 3,347 RNs.
-Barnes-Jewish serves the St. Louis area, with more than 50,000 inpatient visits and 80,000 emergency room visits per year.
-It is also the teaching hospital for Washington University, home to one of the most respected nursing schools in Missouri.
+Barnes-Jewish serves the St. Louis area with more than 50,000 inpatient visits and 80,000 emergency room visits per year.
+It also serves as the teaching hospital for Washington University, one of the most respected nursing schools in Missouri.

-- St. Luke's Health System: Based in Kansas City, this health system has ten campuses and serves patients in 67 counties throughout Missouri and Kansas.
+- St. Luke's Health System: Based in Kansas City, this health system includes ten campuses and serves patients in 67 counties throughout Missouri and Kansas.
 St. Luke's employs more than 9,500 people and maintains some of the most specialized medical facilities in the region.
 St. Luke's prioritizes nursing research, making the system an important resource for students attending nursing schools in Missouri.

 Additional Nursing Resources in Missouri

-This professional organization of practicing nurses and healthcare workers provides updated information about the nursing field.
-The organization promotes collaboration among nursing professionals and provides students in online nursing degree programs with opportunities to earn scholarships and to network at conferences and workshops.
+- Missouri League for Nursing: This professional organization provides updated information about the nursing field.
+The organization promotes collaboration among nursing professionals and provides students in online nursing programs with opportunities to earn scholarships and network at conferences and workshops.

-This membership-based group promotes the interests of nurses in Missouri through political engagement and education.
+- Missouri Nurses Association: This membership-based group promotes the interests of nurses in Missouri through political engagement and education.
 MONA publishes information about legislation relevant to nursing in Missouri and shapes policy through lobbying efforts.
-MONA influences public opinion through media outreach efforts and strives to uphold the professional reputation of the state's nurses.
+MONA influences public opinion through media outreach efforts and strives to uphold the reputation of the state's nurses.

-MONSA is a student organization that enhances the state's quality of nursing education.
-All students enrolled in nursing schools in Missouri are eligible to join.
-MONSA shapes nursing education through its input to universities and influences laws related to nursing through lobbying efforts.
+- Missouri Nursing Students' Association: MONSA strives to enhance the state's quality of nursing education.
+All students enrolled in nursing schools in Missouri qualify.
+MONSA shapes nursing education and influences laws related to nursing through lobbying efforts.

-The Board of Nursing oversees nursing licensure in Missouri.
-The department's website provides information regarding obtaining and maintaining nursing licenses and about laws related to nursing practice in Missouri.
-The Board of Nursing holds regular conferences to teach best practices in the nursing field.
+- Missouri State Board of Nursing: The Board of Nursing oversees nursing licensure in Missouri.
+The department's website provides information regarding both obtaining and maintaining nursing licenses and the laws related to Missouri's nursing practices.
+The Board of Nursing also holds regular conferences to teach best practices.

-All students enrolled in nursing schools in Missouri should explore the information and resources available from NCSBN, as these shape licensing policies in the state.
+- National Council of State Boards of Nursing: All students enrolled in nursing schools in Missouri should explore the information and resources available from NCSBN, as these shape licensing policies in the state.
 NCSBN provides preparatory materials for the NCLEX, which graduates of nursing schools in Missouri must pass to earn licensure.

 Accredited Online Nursing Programs in Missouri

-Missouri is home to a variety of reputable online nursing degree programs.
-Students choose the degree and school that best fits their career goals.
-The following database of Missouri nursing schools details all accredited online nursing degree programs in the state, including ADN, BSN, RN to BSN, MSN, and DNP programs.
+Missouri is home to a variety of reputable online nursing degree programs, and students choose the degree and school that best fits their career goals.
+The following database of Missouri nursing schools details all accredited online nursing programs in the state, including ADN, BSN, RN-to-BSN, MSN, and DNP programs.